 Strictly statistically speaking, it’s mostly the same cities that get all the attention of the tourists year in, year out, but slight adjustments do happen.
 The reasons for these alterations are multifold, but mostly involve safety ratings of a specific country or a city going up or down, current political and economic events or simply some newly discovered place getting more traction than ever.

-For this rendition of most popular cities in Europe, we’ll use data gathered over a three-year time span, naturally discounting 2019 as the results aren’t in yet.
-We’ll focus on 2018 and the number of international tourists that came to visit some of the most amazing cities that Europe has to offer.
+For this rendition of most popular cities in Europe, we’ll use data gathered over a three-year time span, naturally discounting 2020 as the results aren’t in yet.
+We’ll focus on the past year(s) and the number of international tourists that came to visit some of the most amazing cities that Europe has to offer.
 While you probably won’t be surprised at most of the results, there are some entries that will boggle the mind and give you an alternative idea on where to go this year.

 International tourist arrivals in 2018: 20.72 million